mpawl/paydirt/README.md

 `2024-03-12 19:14:49,685|192.0.2.10|site.example|aws|ap-northeast-1|2025-03-18|MATCH`

+# Grabbing IP Addresses

+AWS allows users to grab a particular Elastic IP address using the awscli (there is no equivilent in the web console, this must be done with awscli).
+The command below will grab a specific Elastic IP if available.
+This doesn't need to be run with the same AWS account used to find the dangling DNS entry and IP address.

+`aws ec2 allocate-address --domain vpc --region <region> --address <IP address>`

+Digital Ocean does not support requisting particular Reserved IP addresses.
+The desired Reserved IP address must be allocated to a Droplet before it is released.

 # Suggestions

 I suggest keeping the cloud provider admin console pages open when running the tool.
 This way, the user can quickly release any IPs if there is an error with the tool.